the Foster care system is overwhelmed

 Did you know: Many of our unhoused neighbors, those who are incarcerated, and victims rescued from sex trafficking all spent time in foster care?

 The foster care system is being overwhelmed and is unable to adequately care for displaced children.
 According to the NCFA, more than 50% of foster parents quit fostering after their first placement.
-If Family Connect/Foster Family Connect, and our partners, reduce the number of out-of-home placements and help reduce the stress on foster parents, together we can restore hope to every vulnerable child and family.
+If Family Connect and our partners can decrease the number of out-of-home placements and reduce the stress on foster parents, together we will restore hope to every vulnerable child and family.
 These children need us to work together.

 According to the U.S. Department of Health and Human Services AFCARS report from June 2020: